-In its OIP, the licensee stated that Level 2 is the indicated level on either channel greater than 10 ft. above the highest point of any fuel racks.
-This level is at elevation 583 ft.
+In its OIP, the licensee stated that Level 2 is the indicated level on either the primary or backup instrument channel of greater than 10 ft. (elevation 329 ft.
+4 in.) above the top of the storage racks.

-In its letter dated July 23, 2013, the licensee provided a sketch showing the approximate location of the level sensor and the elevations identified as Levels 1, 2 and 3.
-This sketch shows Level 2 at an elevation of 583 ft. which is approximately 10 ft. above the top of the fuel rack.
-The NRC staff notes that the licensee designated Level 2 using the first of the two options described in NEI 12-02 for Level 2.
+In its letter dated July 24, 2013, the licensee provided a sketch depicting the SFP elevations identified as levels 1, 2, and 3.
+The NRC staff reviewed this sketch and notes that Level 2 is identified at an elevation 10 ft.
+3 in. above the top of the storage racks.
+The staff also notes that the licensee designated Level 2 using the first of the two options described in NEI 12-02 for Level 2.